Positives for AMC Entertainment Holdings Inc. (AMC) as stock gains in recent trading

 Sponsored

-The stock witnessed a 30.70% gain in the last 1 month and extending the period to 3 months gives it a -9.04%, and is 1.64% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.24% over the week and 10.04% over the month.
+The stock witnessed a -2.94% gain in the last 1 month and extending the period to 3 months gives it a -38.79%, and is -20.13% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.10% over the week and 10.47% over the month.

 AMC Entertainment Holdings Inc. (AMC) Analyst Forecasts